If you ever go back into Wooley Swamp, son, you better not go at night!

 The Charlie Daniels Band

-Appearing first in Unknown (August 1940), Theodore Sturgeon’s short story has been adapted to comics and other media.
+Unknown (August 1940) featured an adaptation of Theodore Sturgeon’s short story, “It.”
 This monster formed mysteriously from the remains of Roger Kirk who’d gone missing in the swamp.
-Oh, Roger.
-If only you’d been in Ukraine with me to hear the many warnings inherit in their stories.
+(Oh, Roger.
+If only you’d been in Ukraine with me to hear the many warnings inherit in their stories!)
 During its rampage, the beast murders a hunter, terrorizes a young girl, and then finally dissolves in water.
 So much for “It.”
 Many credit Sturgeon for influencing the breadth of swamp-related horror comics.

 Pre-Code Swamp Horror Comics

-Four Heaps have popped up over the decades.
+Four Heaps have appeared over the decades.
 For example, in Spawn #73 we meet Eddie Beckett, a dead man who through the magic of “neoplasm” combines with soil and garbage and voila!
 Villain!
 The other three Heaps deserve longer mentions.

 (3) Skywald Publications ran a horror magazine, Psycho, a knockoff of Warren’s Creepy and Eerie, and our final Heap arose in issue #2 (1971), fabricated from the corpse of Jim Roberts, a pilot (we’re not straying far from type, I know) and toxic waste.
 He only lasted about two years.